Plant-Microbiome-and-Genomics-Lab/Soybean-flooding-and-eCO2/README.md

 • qiime2_16S_processing.sh: QIIME2 commands to denoise and trim reads and assign taxonomic classification for 16S amplicons. \
 • qiime2_ITS_processing.sh QIIME2 commands to denoise and trim reads and assign taxonomic classification for ITS amplicons.

-# Output
-The output folder contains tables with ASV counts alongside their amplicon sequence taxonomy.
-There are also tables showing the differential abundance log2 fold change for both ITS and 16S ASVs.

 # Requirements
 To run the code, you will need R-4.2.1 and the following R packages: \
 • tidyverse \